Our Ghostwriting and Editing Team

-Specialties: Developmental Editing and Story Consultation, Screenplay Doctoring, and Creative Writing
+Specialties: Developmental Editing, Story Consultation, Screenplay Doctoring, Creative Writing

 Jeff is a published author, developmental editor, university writing instructor (Stanford), screenwriter, and story consultant with more than 25 years of professional writing and editorial experience in the publishing and entertainment industries.
 He has worked with literally hundreds of novelists, nonfiction authors, and screenwriters, helping them to develop stories that sell.
 He has a passion for story structure, narrative design, and working with dedicated writers intent on telling their stories.
 With more than two decades of professional experience, Jeff has developed a strong reputation among published authors for his story consulting, book doctoring, and script editing.